Terms of Business

 Laurus Law Limited is a company with registered number 9960870, having its registered office at 5 St Johns Lane, London EC1M 4BH.
 Laurus Law Limited is regulated and authorised by the Solicitors Regulation Authority (SRA) under registration number 628202.

-We confirm that, at all times, we will observe and act in accordance with all of the standards and requirements set out in the Solicitors Regulation Authority (SRA) Handbook.
-A copy of the SRA handbook can be found using the following link: http://www.sra.org.uk/solicitors/handbook/welcome
+We confirm that, at all times, we will observe and act in accordance with all of the standards and requirements set out in the Solicitors Regulation Authority (SRA) Standards and Regulations, 2019.
+A copy of the SRA Standards & Regulations, 2019 can be found using the following link: www.sra.org.uk/solicitors/standards-regulations

 We may only accept instructions from our clients.
 Where we are instructed by more than one person or legal entity or any other company or partnership, the Legal Advisor with conduct of your matter may accept instructions from any party who has signed the Acceptance Form, without consultation and/or approval from the other(s).
 We may require a signed guarantee from all constituent members to allow an individual client to provide us with instructions on behalf of the legal entity, company or partnership.
 Should the letter be signed by only one party, we shall not be able to accept instructions by any other party, irrespective of whether the said party is a constituent member and shall require authorisation from the signatory to act upon such instructions.
 In order for the firm to accept instructions on your matter from a third party, we shall require written authority from our client(s).